astronomer/astro-blog/posts/what-is-reverse-etl-and-how-can-it-improve-data-flow.md

 **\
 Have questions about my experience with these tools or data stacks in general?
 I’m happy to chat on [Twitter](https://twitter.com/sarahmk125) or [LinkedIn](https://www.linkedin.com/in/sarah-krasnik/).**

-**About the author**
+**\----**

-Sarah Krasnik leads data engineering at Perpay, and is an active writer and member of the data community.
+**About the author:** Sarah Krasnik leads data engineering at Perpay, and is an active writer and member of the data community.
 She has a passion for building and scaling modern data stacks and constantly thinking about what’s next in the data tooling world.